-I spend a lot of time talking to small business owners.
+I spend a lot of time talking to small business owners about lots of topics, including their cyber security risks.
 If you Google the definition of a small business in America you will see responses that say a small business is 500 or fewer employees and other articles that say 1500 or less.

 The Small Business Administration says that Depending on your industry, a small business could be defined as a business with a maximum of 250 employees or a maximum of 1,500 employees.
 They’re privately owned corporations, partnerships, or sole proprietorships that have less revenue than larger businesses.

 These are not the small businesses I am referring to.
 To me, a small business is 1-50 employees.
 Here’s why it’s important to distinguish my definition of a small business from that of Google or the Small Business Administration.

 A business of 250 employees is a good-sized business and while they should and likely do have a budget, they probably also have an IT staff or outsourced IT to take care of their technology.
 This would include making recommendations, implementing appropriate changes and proactively maintaining the business’ infrastructure and data.

 A business of 1-50 employees may not be as fortunate or may believe they are in good hands when they’re not.